angelahe/SPAtext/README_AH.md

 create spies - to test the interactions between 2 pieces of code is a test double that stand in for real objects or functions

+handling parameters in view functions make tests FIRE-y fast, informative, reliable and exhaustive so if introduce a bug it causes exactly one test to fail

 ## approach and purpose
 -  build a single page web app, moving logic normally found in the server down into a web client built with javascript, html, css